19.52° overcast clouds

 - The school environment is incredibly important to us, we therefore also run an annual Eco Day, where pupils learn about their local environment and how to improve it.

-- We provide additional extra-curricular activities at lunch time, including:
+- We provide additional extra-curricular activities at lunchtime, including:

 - A gardening club for general and targeted land maintenance skills,

-- Homework support club with the TA.
+- Homework support club with teacher and TA support.

 Teaching and Learning

 - Our pupils are taught by subject specialists.

 - Our Humanities Subject Leader is well-qualified, possessing a PGCE in English, English as a Second Language, an MA in English and Methodology and is a specialist dyslexia teacher.